Trends and Best Practices Across Four Strategic Incentive Compensation Components for Pharmaceutical Sales Teams

 The study findings indicate a couple of significant realities and principles that guide the current compensation practices in the pharmaceutical industry:

-• A simple IC plan design can achieve a positive outcome by keeping the sales representatives engaged and motivated.
+• A simple Incentive Compensation plan design can achieve a positive outcome by keeping the sales representatives engaged and motivated.

 • Finally, contests award the top performers based on a different behavior, for which the sales leaders like to compensate the field.
 Sales leaders predominantly hold contests when a product is in its growth stage of the product life cycle.
 They no longer only award top-ranking performers and have the potential to award all performers who excelled at achieving the sales behavior.

-Overall, Axtria's IC Benchmarking Study will help you assess where your IC plan lies within the range of what is considered the norm for the industry.
-It will also enable thought-provoking ways to consider taking IC plans to the next level of innovation and motivation.
+Overall, Axtria's Incentive Compensation Benchmarking Study will help you assess where your incentive plan lies within the range of what is considered the norm for the industry.
+It will also enable thought-provoking ways to consider taking sales incentive plans to the next level of innovation and motivation.

 Learn More - "Driving Sales Rep Performance With Statistically Defined Incentive Plans"